nishphp/phpstan-safestring-rule/README.md

 I want an error to be displayed.

-You can achieve that by writing the following settings to phpstan.neon.
+Achieve that by writing the following settings to phpstan.neon.

 ```yaml
 services: